Note: This post has been updated for the 2020 season.

 Feel free to steal* this itinerary, share it with your friends, re-post it to your blog or print it out.

 * Steal my itinerary for your own personal use.
-If you want to reprint this itinerary on your blog, that’s great, but please link to this original.
-Grazie
+If you want to reprint this itinerary on your blog, awesome, but please link to this original.
+Grazie.

 Do you have a question or comment about the Cinque Terre?
 What is your favorite thing to do here?